StefanFanaru/PokerTime/README.md

 # PokerTime for Azure DevOps

+## NOTICE:
+## This is no longer maintained or hosted.
+Please feel free to clone it and use it at your discretion.

 Are you tired of having to manually update your Azure DevOps work items with the results of your Sprint Planning meetings?<br>
 Do you want to have a clear history of the votes each team member has cast for each work item?<br>
 Enter PokerTime for Azure DevOps!